Simply-Static/simply-static/readme.txt

 3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
 And you can also choose URLs (or URL patterns) to exclude from your static site.

 == Changelog ==

+= 2.1.4.1 =

+* removed comma for apply_filters to prevent execution error on some environments

 = 2.1.4 =